JieyuWu/ToyotaMod/Packaging-a-Release.md

 I am going to assume you know how to SSH into your EON / Comma2.
 For the purpose of this document I will refer to your device as an EON - but it also applies to the Comma2.

-# Preparing your EON
+# Deployment Steps

-1. Generate RSA key pair as /tmp/deploy_key ssh-keygen -t rsa -b 4096 -C "your_email@example.com" Do not password protect it; change the email to the email associated with your account When prompted for a location, enter "/tmp/deploy_key" this will generate two files - deploy_key and deploy_key.pub.
-Please backup these files (I sftp into a server of mine and uploaded them for safe keeping)
+## (Only need to do this once) 1.
+Generate RSA key pair as /tmp/deploy_key
+ssh-keygen -t rsa -b 4096 -C "your_email@example.com" Do not password protect it; change the email to the email associated with your account When prompted for a location, enter "/tmp/deploy_key" this will generate two files - deploy_key and deploy_key.pub. **Please backup these files** (I sftp into a server of mine and uploaded them for safe keeping)

+**If you have already generated the key pair, simply upload them to the eon and place them in /tmp** They will stay there until you do a factory reset.

-2. Add deploy key to your Github account
+## 2. Add deploy key to your Github account
 On the EON, run cat /tmp/deploy_key.pub.
 Copy the block of text that is outputted.
 (It should begin with ssh-rsa and end with your email in quotes)
 Open your Github profile settings, and select keys: [https://github.com/settings/keys](https://github.com/settings/keys) Click New SSH Key, enter any name you wish, and paste the public key text.
 Save

+## 3. Prepare the working directories
+`cd /data
+rm -r openpilot
+rm -r openpilot_source
+git clone https://github.com/JasonJShuler/openpilot.git openpilot_source
+cd openpilot_source
+git checkout <branch_name>`
+In the clone line, replace the url with your repository and the branch name with your desired source branch. (note that this branch needs to match your deployment

+## Optional Step - compile installers
+If you customized the installer, you need to rebuild the binaries and check them in. replace <branch_name> with the name of your branch. this should be the same branch you have configured in the scripts.
+`cd /data/openpilot_source
+git checkout <branch_name>
+git fetch
+git pull
+cd /data/openpilot_source/installer
+make
+cd installers
+cd updater
+make
+cd /data/openpilot_source
+git add .
+git commit -m "updating installers" git push`

+## Run prep commands
+These can just be pasted into the terminal.
+Be sure to press enter after the last line
+Note: replace the master branch name with your source branch name.
+`cd /data/openpilot_source
+git reset --hard
+git fetch origin
+git checkout master
+git clean -xdf
+git submodule update --init
+git submodule foreach --recursive git reset --hard git submodule foreach --recursive git clean -xdf
+`
+## Perform the Build / Deploy

+Note: replace "devel" with your target branch.
+Typical values are "master-ci" or "devel"
+Note: if you have made any hotfixes the push will fail - TODO: steps to resolve `PUSH=devel /data/openpilot_source/release/build_devel.sh`

+If you did everything right, and your code is good, it will package and deploy

+## OPTIONAL - Host your installer binary
+The file /data/openpilot_source/installer/installers/install_openpilot should be uploaded to a webserver - you can name it whatever you want.
+The url to this file will allow people to install your fork from the EON without using SSH or Workbench.
+Note that newer cert issued by Comodo - which has been renamed to Sectigo - are not trusted and will not work.
+Use a digicert, or even a free ssl cert.

+Finally, I recommend you uninstall OP and test your install url.